-John Montgomery Service Leaders is distinctive to Dickinson College as a program for students committed to making significant contributions as members of the Dickinson College and Carlisle communities.
-John Montgomery was one of the three original founders and a US congressman.
-A significant leader in the military, government, and community; Colonel Montgomery was a strong advocate for the connection of the community and college as Dickinson College was formed in 1783.
+John Montgomery Service Leaders is distinctive to Dickinson as a program for students committed to making significant contributions as members of the Dickinson and Carlisle communities.
+John Montgomery was one of the three original founders and a U.S. congressman.
+A significant leader in the military, government and community, Colonel Montgomery was a strong advocate for the connection of the community and college as Dickinson College was formed in 1783.

-Today students live out Montgomery’s vision through this program with the three hallmarks of in-depth community engagement, leadership and awareness, and academic connections.
-These hallmarks provide opportunities to build bridges as engaged citizens equipping students to be life-long learners and leaders within their community while in Carlisle and beyond.
+Today, students live out Montgomery’s vision through this program's three hallmarks: in-depth community engagement, leadership and awareness and academic connections.
+These hallmarks provide opportunities to build bridges as engaged citizens, equipping students to be lifelong learners and leaders within their community while in Carlisle and beyond.

 Developmental Service Levels

-These levels are the key ingredient for Montgomery Service Leaders to live out the dream of John Montgomery connecting the campus and community in deep, intentional ways.
-They are designed for students to grow professionally, personally, and educationally as they move from a dedicated volunteer to a capstone leader.
+These levels are the key ingredients for Montgomery Service Leaders to live out the dream of John Montgomery, connecting the campus and community in deep, intentional ways.
+They are designed for students to grow professionally, personally and educationally as they move from dedicated volunteers to capstone leaders.

-Level 1: Exploration – Year 1 students will serve as dedicated volunteers (6-8 hours a week) to learn about the organization, recipients, and area/s of community need.
-Leadership development will explore personal identity, service, and social justice.
+Level 1: Exploration – Year 1 students will serve as dedicated volunteers (6-8 hours per week) to learn about the organization, recipients and areas of community need.
+Leadership development will explore personal identity, service and social justice.
 These hours will be paid from work-study funding for the academic year.
 An application process will occur each fall for this level.

 Level 2: Integration – In their second year, students engage in a deeper understanding with the community partner by working in a specific area of the organization (6-8 hours per week).
-Each student will identify one course with which they will make intentional connections through their placement, bridging learning inside and outside the classroom.
-Students will identify the class in coordination with the Associate Provost for Community-based Learning/Research.
+Students will identify one course with which they will make intentional connections through their placement, bridging learning inside and outside the classroom.
+Students will identify the class in coordination with the associate provost for community-based learning/research.
 At the end of the year, students will prepare a short paper and public presentation addressing the connection they have identified between the chosen course and their placement.

-A proposal for Level 2 will be due in the prior Spring semester, after a meeting Associate Provost and identifying a course for intentional connection.
+A proposal for Level 2 will be due in the prior spring semester, after a meeting with the associate provost and identifying a course for intentional connection.
 Level 2 will be paid through work-study funding for 6-8 hours of service each week for the academic year.

-Level 3: Capstone – Building upon the community partner relationship and learning of the first two years, third level students will implement a special project lasting 1 semester at the community placement and receive an Internship Transcript Notation.
-Level 3 Capstone students will apply for a grant from the Office of Community Service and Religious Life for up to $500 to fund a project at the community placement.
+Level 3: Capstone – Building on the community-partner relationship and learning of the first two years, third-level students will implement a special project lasting one semester at the community placement and receive an Internship Transcript Notation.
+Level 3 Capstone students will apply for a grant from the Office of Service, Spirtuality and Social Justice for up to $500 to fund a project at the community placement.
 (We will be offering grant-writing guidelines and a workshop.)
 These grants must be used by the student to advance the mission of the organization, be measurable and be able to be completed within the identified semester.
-The grant process allows students to work with the community partner at a new level to combine community needs, creative thinking and problem solving, and an introduction to writing grants.
+The grant process allows students to work with the community partner at a new level to combine community needs, creative thinking and problem solving as well as an introduction to writing grants.

 At the Capstone level, students also participate in the Internship Transcript Notation Program.
 This program requires identified learning objects and four reflection papers (each 1-2 pages) in partnership with the Career Center.

-A proposal for the Capstone level will be due in the prior Spring semester, with the specific project grant application due by September 30th in the Fall Semester.
-Level 3 is one semester only; students will be paid through work study funding and receive an Internship Transcript Notation for their Capstone projects.
+A proposal for the Capstone level will be due in the prior spring semester, with the specific project grant application due by September 30 in the fall semester.
+Level 3 is one semester only; students will be paid through work-study funding and receive an Internship Transcript Notation for their Capstone projects.

-Community Engagement Each Montgomery Service Leader will work with a Carlisle non-profit service organization for 6-10 hours per week in a consistent, long-term relationship.
-Community partners serve as mentors, guiding students through a developmental process of volunteer, project assistant, and project coordinator while helping the student reach personal learning objectives.
-Undertaking increased responsibility and leadership; the students’ understanding of personal and social responsibilities and accountability is strengthened and solidified.
+Community Engagement - Each Montgomery Service Leader will work with a Carlisle nonprofit service organization for 6-10 hours per week in a consistent, long-term relationship.
+Community partners serve as mentors, guiding students through a developmental process spanning volunteer, project assistant and project coordinator while helping students reach personal learning objectives.
+By undertaking increased responsibility and leadership, students’ understanding of personal and social responsibilities and accountability is strengthened and solidified.

 Expectations and Benefits